 History, tourist information, and nearby accommodation

 Denbigh was garrisoned by the Yorkists in the Wars of the Roses, but taken by Jasper Tudor for the Lancastrian cause.
-In the Civil War Charles II sought refuge here, but it eventually fell to Parliament.
+ICharles II sought refuge here during the English Civil War, but the castle eventually fell to Parliament.

 About Denbigh Castle